ndalcin/flatiron-store-project-v-000/README.md

-# Flatiron Store on Rails
+# Flatiron Store on Rails!!!

 ## Overview
 We're going to build an e-commerce site!
 We're going to make an online store where users can browse items, put items in their carts, and buy items, which changes our inventory.